Limitation Act 1939

 The Limitation Act 1939 (2 & 3 Geo.
 6. c.
 21) was an act of the Parliament of the United Kingdom that simplified the law relating to limitation periods in England & Wales.
 The act was based on the fifth report of the Law Revision Committee and is divided into three parts, with Part I dealing with limitation periods, Part II dealing with exceptions and Part III dealing with general matters.

 Section 2 of part I introduces a new limitation period; six years for all cases in tort and contract.
 The period runs from the point where the injury or problem was created, not from when it was discovered; thus, the act replicates problems later solved by the Limitation Act 1963.
 Part II allows for a "resetting" of the limitation period in situations where the party is insane, not a legal adult or imprisoned for either the death penalty or for penal servitude.

+Provisions

+Repealed enactments

+Section 34(4) of the act repealed 21 enactments, listed in the schedule to the act.